leoniebolt/EAR-Lab/README.md

 ros2 bag play hall_03
 ```

-After the rosbag is done playing, the windows with the running scripts can be stopped using Ctrl + C.
+After the rosbag is done playing, the scripts can be stopped using Ctrl + C.
 This saves two files, the tum and pcd file.
 After recieving those files, the evaluation using evo can be done.